 If you have experienced a death unrelated to hospice, we are able to help you.
 Master’s prepared licensed staff provide individual counseling for children, youth, adults and families that have experienced a death outside the hospice network.
 This includes accidental death, non-hospice medical death, homicide and suicide.
-Services are provided at all Hospice of the Western Reserve offices as well as in the home, at school, the workplace and other community locations.
+Services are provided at all Hospice of the Western Reserve offices as well as at school, the workplace and other community locations.
 There is a sliding fee scale.
 No one is denied services because of an inability to pay.

 The bereavement center offers a variety of educational programs for professionals and the lay community.
 Mental health professionals, clergy, funeral home professionals or those who have experienced grief and want to help others will benefit from our programs.
 We have designed strong curricula that include hands-on tools for helping the bereaved.
 Length, topic and cost vary depending on the specific request and each program is tailored to meet the needs of the group requesting it.
 Topics can include, but are not limited to:

 This certificate program is to educate and train professionals and paraprofessionals to work with those who are grieving.
 The focus is on grief that accompanies a death; however, the physical, psychosocial, spiritual and emotional responses are often the same for any loss experience.
 For more information and 2015 dates, click here .
 To register, click here.